Jay007mach/Jay007mach/README.md

 ## 🔍 A Little About Me

-🎓 Currently pursuing a B.Tech in Information Technology at **G H Patel College of Engineering & Technology** (Batch of 2023–2027)
+🎓 Currently pursuing a B.Tech in Information Technology at **G H Patel College of Engineering & Technology** (Batch of 2023–2027).
-🧠 Enthusiastic learner with hands-on experience from workshops and online certifications
+🧠 Enthusiastic learner with hands-on experience from workshops and online certifications.
-📌 Proudly based in **Valsad, Gujarat**
+📌 Proudly based in **Valsad, Gujarat**.

 ---